Intensive and Extensive: 2 Ways of Reading That Power Language Learning

 When you read intensively, ask yourself questions about the material and look for answers.
 Compile a vocabulary list and look up every word you don’t recognize.
 Read to dissect the structure of the piece and evaluate grammar rules so you can readily apply them to your own writing.

 You don’t even need to stick to text-only resources.
 Reading materials are all around us if you know where to look.
-For example, the FluentU learning program might be based on authentic videos, but the interactive subtitles, full transcripts and multimedia flashcards are all ways that you can practice your intensive reading.
-FluentU also lets you make those word lists we mentioned above, and tests you on your vocab learning through quizzes.
+For example, the FluentU learning program has interactive subtitles, full transcripts and multimedia flashcards are all ways to practice intensive reading.

 SMART Goals for Extensive Reading